alphabetanetcom/secure-python-code-manager/README.md

 -   **Easy Integration**: Implement the entire process in just one step using our command-line tool.

+-   **Cross platform compatibility**: The protected Python scripts maintain their cross-platform functionality and can be executed on any operating system (Windows, MacOS, Linux/Unix and others) where Python 3.5+ is installed.

 # How It Works

 1.  **Upload Your Code**: Use the command-line tool to upload your